 Well?
 I think it depends on how I view Brian.
 Day-to-day probably as a boss and how I feel there.

 Dr. Josephine Palermo (05:31):

-I think it’s difficult for me because I’m actually, yeah, like personality wise.
-I think I’m pretty loyal.
+I think it’s difficult for me because I’m actually, yeah, like personality wise, I think I’m pretty loyal.
 So if I actually like Brian, even though, you know, I might personally think maybe he’s having a very difficult time adjusting and changing with the times.
 I probably would feel that the strict check-ins would be pretty burdensome.
-Yeah, but I don’t know, you know, if it doesn’t change for a year or something like that, I’d definitely, I I’d give him some time.
+Yeah, but I don’t know, you know, if it doesn’t change for a year or something like that, I’d definitely, I, I’d give him some time.
 I think if I was working there for a while with them and I liked him and I liked the culture, so I’d give it some time for sure, for them to create, you know, a way forward.
-But this is just my personality.
-I think, I think someone else might, yeah.
-Some of my also might feel very like this isn’t fair or this isn’t the culture I want to be in and I can see a lot of people quitting if they don’t have a sense of loyalty or yeah.
+But this is just my personality, I think, I think someone else might, yeah.
+Someone else might feel very like this isn’t fair or this isn’t the culture I want to be in and I can see a lot of people quitting if they don’t have a sense of loyalty or yeah.